CrunchyData/postgres-operator/hugo/content/Security/api-security.md

 ---
-title: "API Security"
+title: "PostgreSQL Operator API Encryption Configuration"
 date:
 draft: false
 weight: 7
 ---

-## API Security
+## Configuring Encryption of PostgreSQL Operator API Connection

-The PostgreSQL Operator REST API is encrypted with keys stored in the *pgo.tls* Secret.
+The PostgreSQL Operator REST API connection is encrypted with keys stored in the *pgo.tls* Secret.

 The pgo.tls Secret can be generated prior to starting the PostgreSQL Operator or you can let the PostgreSQL Operator generate the Secret for you if the Secret does not exist.